1 Preparation and Submission of Manuscripts

 3.8.6 As much as possible the use of abstracts as references should be avoided.

 3.8.7 “Unpublished observations” and “Personal communications” should not be used as references.
-3.8.8 Papers accepted but not yet published may be included among the references (designate the journal and add “In Press”).
+3.8.8 Papers accepted but not yet published may be included among the references (designate the journal and add “In Press” or doi number (if available).
 Thesis can be cited and listed in the references, for example:

 3.8.9 Information from manuscripts submitted but not yet accepted should be cited in the text as “Unpublished observations” (in parentheses).